The validator determines done, not the loop

 Self-funded.
 No vendor paid for this answer, and the whole run cost about $4.60.

-The experiment reframes loop control away from who controls the loop and toward who determines done.
-The analogy is a support desk: an L1 analyst attempts the ticket, but a deterministic escalation rule, not the analyst’s self-assessment, decides whether it goes to L2.
-Here the L1 is a local model on a DGX Spark, the evaluator is a test harness, and the frontier model is the L2 it escalates to.
+Does a local bug-fix agent need a frontier tier standing behind it?
+That was the pitch this lab was built to test.
+I built a three-tier escalation chain on an NVIDIA DGX Spark, gated it with a deterministic test harness, and metered every call.
+The tasks were real bugs mined from open-source repositories, more-itertools, httpx, PyJWT, h2, and others, by git archaeology: roll the source back to before a fix, then use the fix's own test suite as an unfalsifiable pass/fail gate.
+The shape is a support desk.
+An L1 analyst attempts the ticket, but a deterministic escalation rule, not the analyst's self-assessment, decides whether it goes to L2.
+Here the L1 is a local model on the Spark, the evaluator is a test harness, and the frontier model is the L2 it escalates to.

-Repair loops are model-dependent, and that is the finding that reorders the rest.
-For a deterministic local model at temperature 0, the same input produces the same output, so error feedback changes the prompt text but not the answer.
-On near-miss tasks where six of seven tests passed, all four repair attempts produced byte-identical output: four times the latency, zero improvement.
-For a non-deterministic reasoning model the story inverts.
-The evaluator’s test output steers the model toward a genuinely different attempt, and one round recovered 67% of near-misses.
+And for a deterministic model the loop pays nothing at all.
+At temperature 0 the local model gives the same output for the same input, so error feedback changes the prompt text but not the answer.
+On near-miss tasks where six of seven tests passed, all four repair attempts produced byte-identical output: 4x the latency, zero improvement.
+For a non-deterministic reasoning model the story inverts, and a second try can recover a near-miss, though the specific recovery figure first reported here sits among the statistics the validator audit superseded.
 The variable that decides whether a repair loop is worth running is not the quality of the feedback.
 It is whether the model can produce a different output given the same feedback.

 Where each layer belongs